IoT applications in agriculture: 5 best use cases to increase efficiency and profitability

 Environmental factors are crucial to a crop’s development.
 Greenhouse farming enhances the productivity of crops by monitoring and controlling factors such as humidity, temperature, pressure, and light levels.

+Manual intervention is not an effective way to manage greenhouses since it leads to high labor costs and energy loss.
 IoT technology eliminates the requirement for manual interventions.
 It has created a system that can design a smart greenhouse capable of monitoring and automatically controlling the environmental parameters required for the crop’s growth.
 It makes a cloud server that provides remote access to the intelligent greenhouse along with control options.
+For example, a WiFi signal can direct the sensors to switch on the lights, turn on a heater or open the window.
+It also provides access to automatic irrigation facilities.
+Hence, smart greenhouses are an effective solution for farmers to increase crop yield without manual intervention.

 IoT applications in agriculture include Unmanned Aerial Vehicles (UAVs) or drones for real-time data capturing and processing.
 These drones may either be ground-based or aerial-based.